RajuAhamedUsa/Employee-App/README.md

 Admin can add ,edit ,delete user into mysql database .
-Admin can also get specific user info based in searching criteria.
+Admin can also get specific user info based on searching criteria.

 Front end use: Angular
 Back-end : NodeJs